 To subscribe to DayBreaks, use this link: http://daybreaksdevotions.wordpress.com and click on the Subscribe button at the right of the page.
 If you wish to unsubscribe, at the bottom of each email you receive about DayBreaks, you should find an “Unsubscribe” ink at the bottom of the email.

 NOTE: Galen is a missionary with Medical Ambassadors International (MAI) and raises his own support.
-DayBreaks is free – and will remain so – but if you wish to help support Galen in his ministry work with MAI, you can make a donation on his behalf.
-One-time donations may be made by going to this link: http://www.medicalambassadors.org/donate.html.
-Look down the left side of the page until you find the SUPPORT MISSIONARIES section then click on “Galen Dalrymple” and you’ll be taken to PayPal where you can make either a one-time or recurring (monthly) donation for his support.
-If you have any questions, call 209-543-7500 ext.
-219. You can also write a check to Medical Ambassadors International.
+DayBreaks is free – and will remain so – but if you wish to help Galen in his ministry work, you can donate on his behalf.
+Donations (one-time or recurring) may be made by going to this link: http://www.medicalambassadors.org/donate.html.
+Look down the left side of the page until you find the SUPPORT MISSIONARIES section then click on “Galen Dalrymple” and you’ll be taken to PayPal where you can make your donation.
+If you prefer to donate via check, you may do so by writing your check payable to Medical Ambassadors International and put S090 in the “memo” field.
 Mail the check to Medical Ambassadors International, P.O.
 Box 1302, Salida, CA 95368.
-All donations are tax deductible as MAI is a 501.c.3 organization certified with the Evangelical Council for Financial Accountability and Guidestar.
+All donations are tax deductible as MAI is a 501.c.3 organization certified with both the Evangelical Council for Financial Accountability and Guidestar.